Order with purchase order (company or institution)

 The manufacturer of the PLA plastic we use specifies that the tensile strength is about 45 MPa.
 However, we have measured the strength in the X-Y direction of finished prints to be around 55-60 MPa.
 The tensile modulus according to the manufacturer is 3500 MPa, and the elongation at break is about 5 %.
 You can find the full specifications for the raw material here.

-The softening temperature is around 60-70°C for all types and brands of PLA.
-If you leave your prints in a hot car in the summer, they may deform.
-Because water boils at 100°C, you cannot make a usable coffee cup from PLA.
+Because water boils at 100°C and PLA softens at 60-70°C, you cannot make a usable coffee cup from PLA.
+Boiling water may also deform PETG, but much less.
 Also, in general, you shouldn't use 3D printed material in applications that get in contact with (wet) food.
-The printed part has pores in the surface where bacteria can grow, and because of the low softening temperature of PLA it cannot be sterilized.
+The printed part has pores in the surface where bacteria can grow, and because of the low softening temperature of PLA and PETG it cannot be sterilized.

 What is the tolerance in the KiwiFil filament?

 The KiwiFil 1.75 mm filament has a maximum variation of ±0.05 mm.
 That means that no filament leaves our factory that is smaller than 1.70 mm or larger than 1.80 mm in diameter.
 However, the tolerance is typically even better than that; most of our filament is 1.75 mm ±0.02 mm.
 This ensures that it will never jam in your printer.

 Even if we try our very best to make filament that is perfect, every printer is a bit different.
 If your print is coming out too “dry” (it doesn’t look like enough plastic is being extruded), you can increase the flow either in the slicer (such as Cura) or in the menu directly on your printer.

 I print a tight-tolerance product and I need filament that has a maximum tolerance of ±0.02 mm instead of the normal ±0.05 mm, can you deliver that?